 Living near the bountiful waters of Icy Strait makes it much easier to build soilfertility without exogenous inputs.
 We mix a couple tons of seaweed/ leaf mixture into the beds in the spring, and add more as a top dressing in the summer.

 We build a couple sizable compost piles each year.
-Last year, we experimented with mixing modest amounts of fish waste in the center of the pile, where cooking at 140 degrees and absorption by the organics in the pile quickly eliminated bear attracting odors.
+We mix modest amounts of fish waste in the center of the pile, for enhanced nutrients and fertility.

 We use ash from the wood stove to sweeten the soil.